 TUPE regulations protect your rights as an employee when you transfer to a new employer.

-TUPE stands for the Transfer of Undertakings (Protection of Employment) regulations.
+TUPE stands for Transfer of Undertakings (Protection of Employment).

 A ‘TUPE transfer’ happens when:

 - an organisation, or part of it, is transferred from one employer to another

 - a service is transferred to a new provider, for example when another company takes over the contract for office cleaning

 You may be affected by a TUPE transfer if:

 - you’re transferring from your current employer to a new employer